AsrarH/CMU_Class_Notes/README.md

 ### Navigation
 - Notes are organized by topic and lecture number.
-- Example problems are in the `examples` directory.
 - Additional resources can be found in the `resources` folder.

 ### Contributing